This method is used to rebond a lifted land. Liquid epoxy is inserted under and around the land to bond it back down to the circuit board surface.

 Figure 1: Carefully apply a small amount of epoxy under the entire length of the lifted land.

-Figure 2: Place Kapton tape over the lifted land.
+Figure 2: Place high temperature tape over the lifted land.

 Figure 3: Completed repair.